-Cartons are accepted by curbside programs for about 48 percent of U.S. households.
-This is a 160 percent increase from three years ago, proving curbside access is on the rise.
-Find your local carton recycling option or visit Recyclecartons.com.
+Cartons are accepted by curbside programs for about 63 percent of U.S. households.
+This is more than a 200 percent increase from a decade ago, proving curbside access is on the rise.

 Does the plastic cap need to be removed?